 - 1. Trials Monday-Wednesday, 9:00 a.m. to 4:30 p.m. - 2.
 Law and Motion Friday, 10:00 a.m. - 3.
 Ex Parte Applications Monday-Friday, 1:30 p.m. - 4.
 Pre-Trial Conferences Friday, 1:30 p.m. - 5.
 Case Management Conferences (which serve as the Initial Status Conference) Friday, 9:00 a.m.
 CRC Rule 3.725 requires the filing of a Case Management Statement at least 15 days before the CMC, but this court requires the Statement only a week before the CMC.
-Counsel should use pleading paper rather than Judicial Council Form CM-110, but should include in the Statement a discussion of the applicable subjects set forth in CRC Rule 3.727.
-The parties are encouraged to meet and confer and file a joint statement. - 6.
-Status Conferences Thursday & Friday, 9:00 a.m. and 1:30 p.m.
-Status Reports must be filed at least a week before the Status Conference, and should be on pleading paper rather than on Judicial Council Form CM-110. - 7.
+Counsel should use pleading paper rather than Judicial Council Form CM-110, and include in the Statement a discussion of the applicable subjects set forth in CRC Rule 3.727.
+The parties are encouraged to meet and confer and file a joint statement. - Status Conferences Thursday & Friday, 9:00 a.m. and 1:30 p.m.
+Status Reports must be filed at least a week before the Status Conference, and should be on pleading paper rather than on Judicial Council Form CM-110.
+Please focus on the latest developments since your last Status Conference. - 7.
 Review Hearings, Order to Show Cause Hearings and Default Prove-Up Hearings Thursday & Friday, 9:00 a.m. and 1:30 p.m.